EnigmaCurry/d.rymcg.tech/README.md

 ## Node-RED

+[Node-RED](https://nodered.org/) is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.

 Copy `.env-dist` to `.env`, and edit variables accordingly.

  * `NODERED_TRAEFIK_HOST` the external domain name to forward from traefik.